 Every week you wait costs you money.
 Real money.

 The device costs less than a single tank of gas.
-It pays for itself before your NEXT fill-up.
+It can pay for itself quickly.

 What 47,000+ Drivers Already Know (That You Don't...
 Yet)